-Travel Health services are currently available on a limited basis, as UO has suspended study abroad programs and other UO-sponsored foreign travel through August 14, 2020.
+Travel Health services are currently available on a limited basis, as UO has suspended study abroad programs and other UO-sponsored foreign travel until further notice.
 Please refer to the University's coronavirus webpage for the latest information.
 The Global Education Oregon (GEO) website also has up-to-date information on its study abroad programs.

 All Travel Health appointments include the following: